 If this happens we have to work with Charity Commission to reach agreement on using your gift in a way that matches your wishes as closely as possible.

 You can ensure this does not happen by making your wishes ‘non-binding’ for example:

 “it is my wish but without creating a legally binding obligation that…”.

-Cure Parkinson’s will aim to comply with your wishes but in the event of being unable to do so, we can use the gift as closely as possible to you wishes meaning your gift can be put to more immediate use.
+Cure Parkinson’s will aim to comply with your wishes but in the event of being unable to do so, we can use the gift in a way that is as close as possible to your wishes, meaning your gift can be put to more immediate use.

 “It was humbling to hear that a legacy donation helped to fund some of the Simvastatin Trial.
 The value of donations of this nature can really push forward research and help us get closer to finding a cure.”Dr Camille Carroll